MUzzell/ptpchat/PROTOCOL.md

 *.
 MESSAGE
 *.
 RELAY
 *.
 CONNECT
- * Used to open a path between two nodes, whom have been made aware of each other through another node.
+ * Used to open a path between two nodes, whom have been made aware of each other through another node, but cannot communicate directly.
 This is used to allow nodes that are present behind NAT devices to directly communicate with eachother.
+A client would need to respond to this message in a very specific order to facillicate a successful operation.
+As an example, two nodes, A and B, want to talk to eachother and will use node S to achieve it.
 *.
 ROUTING
  * A periodic message sent by a node to neighbouring nodes that it can communicate to.